aehrc/imageclefmedical_caption_23/README.md

 # MedICap: A Concise Model for Medical Image Captioning

 MedICap is a medical image captioning model that placed first in the ImageCLEFmedical Caption 2023 challenge: https://www.imageclef.org/2023/medical/caption (team CSIRO).
 It is available on the Hugging Face Hub: https://huggingface.co/aehrc/medicap.
-It is presented in the following notes and at CLEF 2023: https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-132.pdf
+It is presented in the working notes and at CLEF 2023.

+#### Working notes:

+https://www.dei.unipd.it/~faggioli/temp/CLEF2023-proceedings/paper-132.pdf

 #### BibTeX: